dfsp-spirit/brainload/README.md

 #### Supported Python versions

-Brainload 0.2.0 is available for Python 2.7.
-Starting from the next release, Brainload will also support Python 3.
+Brainload works on both Python 2 and Python 3.
+You can see all supported versions in the `.travis.yml` file in this directory.

 ## What about visualization?